I THANK ME

 BUSINESS PORTRAITS MATTER

 Put away that smartphone.
-Yes really.
-And move away from that curtain.
-Away!
+Yes really!

-Almost four years ago I wrote about how we define ourselves and what it means to be us.
+Four years ago I wrote about how we define ourselves and what it means to be us.
 The inspiration was a friend and she is far more interesting than me.

 Feel the Force